-Clouds affect the Earth climate with an impact that depends on the cloud nature (solid/ liquid water).
+Abstract.
+Clouds affect the Earth climate with an impact that depends on the cloud nature (solid and/or liquid water).
 Although the Antarctic climate is changing rapidly, cloud observations are sparse over Antarctica due to few ground stations and satellite observations.
-The Concordia station is located on the East Antarctic Plateau (75°S, 123°E, 3233 m above mean sea level), one of the driest and coldest places on Earth.
-We used observations of clouds, temperature, liquid water and surface irradiance performed at Concordia during 4 austral summers (December 2018-2021) to analyse the link between liquid water and temperature and its impact on surface irradiance in the presence of supercooled liquid water (liquid water for temperature less than 0°C) clouds (SLWCs).
-Our analysis shows that, within SLWCs, temperature logarithmically increases from -36.0°C to -16.0°C when liquid water path increases from 1.0 to 14.0 g m-2.
-The SLWC radiative forcing is positive and logarithmically increases from 0.0 to 70.0 W m-2 when liquid water path increases from 1.2 to 3.5 g m-2.
-This is mainly due to the downward longwave component that logarithmically increases from 0 to 90 W m-2 when liquid water path increases from 1.0 to 3.5 g m-2.
-The attenuation of shortwave incoming irradiance (that can reach more than 100 W m-2) is almost compensated for by the upward shortwave irradiance because of high values of surface albedo.
-Based on our study, we can extrapolate that, over the Antarctic continent, SLWCs have a maximum radiative forcing rather weak over the Eastern Antarctic Plateau (0 to 7 W m-2) but 3 to 5 times larger over Western Antarctica (0 to 40 W m-2), maximizing in summer and over the Antarctic Peninsula.
+The Concordia station is located on the eastern Antarctic Plateau (75° S, 123° E; 3233 m above mean sea level), one of the driest and coldest places on Earth.
+We used observations of clouds, temperature, liquid water, and surface irradiance performed at Concordia during four austral summers (December 2018-2021) to analyse the link between liquid water and temperature and its impact on surface irradiance in the presence of supercooled liquid water (liquid water for temperature less than 0°C) clouds (SLWCs).
+Our analysis shows that, within SLWCs, temperature logarithmically increases from -36.0 to -16.0 °C when liquid water path increases from 1.0 to 14.0 g m-2.
+The SLWC radiative forcing is positive and logarithmically increases from 0.0 to $70.0 \text{ W m}^{-2}$ when liquid water path increases from 1.2 to 3.5 g m-2.
+This is mainly due to the downward longwave component that logarithmically increases from 0 to 90 W m-2 when liquid water path increases from 1.0 to $3.5 \,\mathrm{g}\,\mathrm{m}^{-2}$ .
+The attenuation of shortwave incoming irradiance (that can reach more than $100 \,\mathrm{Wm^{-2}}$ ) is almost compensated for by the upward shortwave irradiance because of high values of surface albedo.
+Based on our study, we can extrapolate that, over the Antarctic continent, SLWCs have a maximum radiative forcing that is rather weak over the eastern Antarctic Plateau (0 to $7 \text{ W m}^{-2}$ ) but 3 to 5 times larger over West Antarctica (0 to $40 \text{ W m}^{-2}$ ), maximizing in summer and over the Antarctic Peninsula.

-1. Introduction
+1 Introduction